HungryMuttis/CWAPI/README.md

 ```

 ### Feature Manager
-If you have a lot individual features in your mod, you can also try the `Tweaks.Features.FeatureManager`!
+If you have a lot individual features in your mod, you can also try the `CWAPI.FeatureManager`!
 It has a method `InitializeFeatures()` which must be called when the mod is loading.
 Features must inherit the `Tweaks.Features.Feature` class and be marked with `Tweaks.Features.FeatureAttribute` for the FeatureManager to find them and register.
 Feature manager automatically handles:
 - Enabling and disabling individual features